 From the medieval St. Lawrence Church to modern Cube Houses, you can marvel at the union of the past and future in Rotterdam.
 From museums to random streets, you can appreciate art anywhere in Rotterdam.

 If you are looking for places to visit in Rotterdam, do not depend on your maps app alone.
-A random search on your app can befuddle you about where to go to in Rotterdam.
+A random search on your app can befuddle you about where to go in Rotterdam.

 Because you will find no shortage of places to visit and activities to do here.
 Hence, to narrow down your search, I have listed below the top 6 tourist attractions in Rotterdam.